 Step 2: Download Anaconda

-Before downloading the Anaconda on Ubuntu, change the current working directory to the /tmp directory.
-The /tmp directory stores the files temporarily and deletes them when you close the session.
-To change the current working directory to the /tmp directory, run this command:
+Before downloading Anaconda, change the current working directory to /tmp.
+The /tmp directory stores files temporarily and deletes them when you close the session:

 cd /tmp

-Download the Anaconda installer file once you have moved your current working directory to the /tmp directory.
-To download the Anaconda installer, visit the official Anaconda website, locate the desired Linux x64 version, copy its link, and provide it to the wget command to download the Anaconda setup on Ubuntu:
+Download the Anaconda installer file from the official Anaconda website.
+Locate the desired Linux x64 version, copy its link, and provide it to the wget command:

 wget https://repo.anaconda.com/archive/Anaconda3-2024.02-1-Linux-x86_64.sh